Cosmic Duets I. High-spatial resolution spectroscopy of dual and lensed AGN with MUSE-NFM: Results

-This configuration can be interpreted in two ways: each AGN hosts its own independent outflow with distinct velocities; a single outflow (likely associated with one AGN) intersects the line of sight of both nuclei, producing absorption at different projected velocities depending on geometry and relative orientation.
+As shown in Fig.~\ref{fig:J2204_zoom}, both AGN display intrinsic NALs at different velocities.
+In both spectra, the \ion{Mg}{ii} $\lambda\lambda 2796,2803$ doublet is detected in absorption, although at different observed wavelengths.
+For AGN~A, the \ion{Mg}{ii} NALs are redshifted by $700 \pm 45$~km~s$^{-1}$ relative to its systemic redshift, while in AGN~B the absorption appears at $-1500 \pm 300$~km~s$^{-1}$ relative to AGN~B, and at $-250 \pm 50$~km~s$^{-1}$ when referred to the systemic redshift of AGN~A.\\ This configuration can be interpreted in two ways: each AGN hosts its own independent outflow with distinct velocities; a single outflow (likely associated with one AGN) intersects the line of sight of both nuclei, producing absorption at different projected velocities depending on geometry and relative orientation.
 While these velocities are consistent with outflowing gas, the current data do not allow a precise characterization of the outflow properties.
 Distinguishing between alternative scenarios requires spatially resolved kinematic analysis of the absorbing gas, which is beyond the scope of this work and will be addressed in future follow-up studies.
 We note that inflowing gas is unlikely to explain the observed absorption, as the measured velocity offsets are mostly blueshifted relative to the systemic redshifts, and redshifted absorption expected from inflows is not observed.
 The line profiles and partial coverage signatures also favor an interpretation as AGN-driven outflows rather than accreting material.